 Thiago Alcântara (Spain)

-Thiago Alcântara announced his retirement from professional football at 33 years of age in 2024.
-Thiago played as a defensive midfielder for Spain National team.
-He was known as one of the most technically gifted players of his generation and it was an absolute joy to watch him play on a football pitch.
-Unfortunately, injuries played a huge role in his early retirement as he couldn’t manage his fitness with recurring injury problems.
+Thiago Alcântara announced his retirement from professional football at just 33 years of age.
+The Spanish midfielder is regarded as one of the most technically-gifted players of his generation and was a joy to watch.
+Unfortunately, persistent injuries brought about his early retirement.

-Thiago joined the famous La Masia academy at Barcelona at age 14 and made his senior debut in 2009.
-He won several trophies with Barcelona before moving to Bayern Munich where he became an integral part of the Bayern squad for seven years, winning seven consecutive Bundesliga titles and a Champions League in his last season.
-He moved to Liverpool in 2020 before announcing his retirement.
-He also represented Spain with 46 caps and played in two European Championships and the 2018 World Cup.
+Thiago joined the famous La Masia academy of Barcelona at 14 and made his senior debut in 2009.
+He won several trophies with the Blaugrana before moving to Bayern Munich, where he became an integral part of the squad for seven years, winning seven consecutive German Bundesliga titles as well as a Champions League in his last season before moving to Liverpool in 2020.
+At senior level, he represented Spain 46 times and played in two European Championships as well as the 2018 World Cup.

 “I will always be willing to give back what I have been given and I am grateful for the time I have enjoyed it.
 Thank you, football.
 And to all who accompanied me and made me a better player and person along the way.
 See you soon, Thiago.”